Ameba-AIoT/ameba-iot-docs/ameba/en/wifi/adaptivity/src/adaptivity_test.rst

    | (DBM)              |          |          |          |          |          |           |
    +--------------------+----------+----------+----------+----------+----------+-----------+

-Ameba can set EDCCA mode as RTW_EDCCA_ADAPT and adjust EDCCA threshold to pass Adaptivity test.
+Ameba can set EDCCA mode as *RTW_EDCCA_ADAPT* and adjust EDCCA threshold to pass Adaptivity test.
 When the interference power is greater than threshold, the MAC is told to stop TX.
 Next is the software configuration, it is only supported for AmebaSmart, AmebaLite and AmebaDplus.

 Software Configuration
 --------------------------------------------
 FreeRTOS
 ~~~~~~~~~~~~~~~~

+.. _edcca_mode_in_freertos:

 EDCCA Mode
 ^^^^^^^^^^^^^^^^^^^^
-You can set EDCCA mode type as RTW_EDCCA_ADAPT to pass Adaptivity test.
+You can set EDCCA mode type as *RTW_EDCCA_ADAPT* to pass Adaptivity test.
 Ameba supports four EDCCA mode types.

-1. RTW_EDCCA_NORM: Set EDCCA threshold dynamically with reference to current RSSI, default value;
+1. **RTW_EDCCA_NORM**: Set EDCCA threshold dynamically with reference to current RSSI, default value;

-2. RTW_EDCCA_ADAPT: Adaptivity certification for ETSI, fixed threshold, threshold can be modified by commands;
+2. **RTW_EDCCA_ADAPT**: Adaptivity certification for ETSI, fixed threshold, threshold can be modified by commands;

-3. RTW_EDCCA_CS: Carrier Sense, Japan's interference avoidance laws;
+3. **RTW_EDCCA_CS**: *Carrier Sense*, Japan's interference avoidance laws;

-4. RTW_EDCCA_DISABLE: MAC TX without checking EDCCA signal.
+4. **RTW_EDCCA_DISABLE**: MAC TX without checking EDCCA signal.

-For Adaptivity test (mode 1) and Carrier Sense(mode 2), there are two major differences:
+For Adaptivity test (mode 1) and *Carrier Sense* (mode 2), there are two major differences:

    a.
 The types of test interference required by ETSI regulations are AWGN White noise, remove preamble's OFDM packet and LTE interference.
 Carrier Sense is single tone.

    b.
 The interference retreat energy required by Carrier Sense is relatively high, which is -50dBm, and the interference energy threshold of ETSI is lower than that of carrier sense.

-For Ameba, the EDCCA mode types are defined in component/wifi/driver/include/rtw_wifi_defs.h
+For Ameba, the EDCCA mode types are defined in :file:`component/wifi/driver/include/rtw_wifi_defs.h`

 .. code-block:: c